huntikins/portfolio-v8/_posts/intersection-observer-lazy-load.md

 ![Steven Colbert saying "that's about it"](https://media1.giphy.com/media/l3vQY4uui06iabkli/giphy.gif?cid=ecf05e47b2u912uks198oeopdarcf4z1wriot9lf7zrdlyvf&rid=giphy.gif&ct=g)

-Understanding how the Intersection Observer can be challenging, it took me a few passes to understand how it works.
+Understanding the Intersection Observer API can be challenging, it took me a few passes to understand how it works.
 I found this [Intersection Observer Playground](https://wilsotobianco.com/experiments/intersection-observer-playground/) very helpful.
 I hope you enjoyed this article and learned a little bit more about how the Intersection Observer works and how you can easily add lazy loading to any project!

 Happy Coding!